Harbike/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15: Display the number of lines that contain the pattern "bin" in the file /etc/passwd
 16: Displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd
 17: Display all the lines in the file /etc/passwd that do not contain the pattern "bin"
+18: Displays all lines of the filee /etc/ssh/sshd_config starting with the letter including capital letters